ClimateCompatibleGrowth/guidelines/_posts/2022-02-01-attribution.md

 | Funding acquisition | Acquisition of the financial support for the project leading to this publication |

 # Useful resources
-[*The Turing Way*](https://the-turing-way.netlify.app/welcome.html) handbook to reproducible, ethical and collaborative data science includes a section on [**Authorship and Contributions on Academic Articles**][6], with reflections on the ethical aspects of authorship.
+[The Turing Way][7] handbook to reproducible, ethical and collaborative data science includes a section on [**Authorship and Contributions on Academic Articles**][6], with reflections on the ethical aspects of authorship.

 ------------
 *This material is derived from the [CCG review of good enough practices][4], released under a [CC-BY 4.0 license][5].*